wikimatze/wikimatze.de/_posts/2012-09-27-getting-started-with-rspec-puppet.md

 {% endhighlight %}

-Your catalogue is still valid.
+Your catalog is still valid.
 Have beer because you have written your first tests for puppet and refactored your first manifest.

 ## Conclusion

 Testing is important - even or especially with the environment settings for your systems.
 It take some time to get used to it and you will find it in the beginning very cumbersome to write the code double.
-But when you are writing 4000 lines of code long manifest you will be happy to have structure, and confidence in your code with ya lovely tests.
+But when you are writing 4000 lines of code long manifest you will be happy to have structure, and confidence in your code with your lovely tests.

-Testing is good and saves your ass, especially the but of your company!

 ## Further reading